sp2ong/HBMonv2/README.md

       in config.py and set a proper username and password in:
         WEB_USER = 'hblink'
         WEB_PASS = 'hblink'
-    will provide access to more information about masters / peers / oprnbridge / monitor for users who know access Information.
+    will provide access to more information about masters / peers / openbridge / monitor for users who know access Information.

     The display of buttons configurations are in the directory templates/buttons.html file.
 Don't change